 What Does the FC Code Mean?

-The FC code means the security system the homeowner has isn’t communicating well with the security company.
+The FC code stands for “failed to communicate”.
+It means the security system the homeowner has isn’t communicating well with the security company.
+The error code may display differently on a panel if your system is using an alphanumeric pad.
 The system talks to the network through a phone line, and sometimes that connection isn’t the best.
 There can be multiple reasons for this, including:

 - damage to the actual phone line

 - a poor connection

 Because there are several issues that could cause the FC error code, it’s important for the homeowner to start checking the phone line from where it plugs into the system.
 Unplugging it and plugging it back in may help, but there could be other ways to clear the error.
 One of the ways to get clarification on the issue is to call the alarm company directly, in order to start getting information about the best way to get rid of the error code.
 While the code remains the system may not be monitoring properly, and that could reduce the homeowner’s level of protection.